JabinTasnimUrmy/raft.tla/My_dayToday_Progress.md

 Actions:
 - Introduced serverCache, switchLog, switchNextIndex variables.
-- Created initial actions: SwitchAcceptAndLogRequest (Switch receives client request), SwitchAppendEntries (Switch sends full entry to servers one by one), HandleAppendSwitchEntryRequest (Server receives entry from Switch and caches it), LeaderProposeFromCache (Leader takes from its cache, logs full entry), AppendMetaDataEntries (Leader sends metadata only based on its log), - - NewHandleAppendEntriesRequest (Follower handles metadata using its cache).
+- Created initial actions: SwitchAcceptAndLogRequest (Switch receives client request), SwitchAppendEntries (Switch sends full entry to servers one by one), HandleAppendSwitchEntryRequest (Server receives entry from Switch and caches it), LeaderProposeFromCache (Leader takes from its cache, logs full entry), AppendMetaDataEntries (Leader sends metadata only based on its log), - - NewNetAggHandleAppendEntriesRequests (Follower handles metadata using its cache).
 - Modified ClientRequest to interact with the Switch instead of the Leader directly.
 - Initial Thought Process: My initial understanding focused heavily on the AppendEntries optimization (sending only metadata).
 I modelled the Switch as an intermediary that received client requests, logged them, and then pushed the full entries out to servers for caching before the leader started the metadata-based ordering process.